joembedded/Open-SDI12-Blue/README.md

 - It is a simple 3-wire Bus and allows up to 10 (optionally 64) sensor nodes with 500 mtr. total cable length
 - Although SDI12 is now available in V1.4, V1.3 is still sufficient for almost all needs (Simply ignore Chapters 5 and 6 in the Specs)
 - SDI12 communicates in a human readable format
-- Own Commands can be added very easily
+- Own Commands can be added very easily (e.g. for Calibration Coeffients)
 - SDI12 was first released in 1988 and is free to use

 # Sponsors #